Condylostylus scaber

 Behavior

 exhibit rapid, darting and are rarely stationary, making observation and photography challenging.
-Males perform complex using specialized structures on the .
+Males perform complex using specialized structures on the front .
 Sensitive to camera pre-flash, often departing before image capture.

 Ecological Role